YJonmo/Source-Space-ICA-for-EEG-and-MEG/README.md

 About this repository:

-This repository contains Matlab codes and sample sensor templates for implementation of the Source-space ICA (Jonmohamadi et al. (2014 and 2016)) for EEG and MEG soure reconstruction.
+This repository contains Matlab codes and sample sensor templates for implementation of the Source-space ICA (Jonmohamadi et al. (2014 and 2016)) for EEG and MEG source reconstruction.

 Dependencies: